rohit1406/learn-data-science/README.md

 6. SciPy - a library with additional scientific functions
 7. Plotly - a plotting library
 8. scikit-learn - for predictive data analysis
 9. seaborn - Seaborn is a library for making statistical graphics in Python.
+It is a library to visualize relationships between variables.
 It builds on top of matplotlib and integrates closely with pandas data structures.
 10. PyWaffle - to draw a 'waffle' type chart which is a different way to visualize quantities as a 2D array of squares.